Joshua C. Prever

 Overview

-A significant part of his practice is focused on preventing, and where necessary, resolving concerns raised by federal and state regulators.
-Mr. Prever's experience includes successfully counseling three large financial institutions as they worked with federal regulators to lift broad ranging consent orders.
-Through his work with financial institutions across the country, he has acquired extensive knowledge of default servicing and regulatory compliance issues concerning loan servicing in all 50 states, managing third-party vendors, creating and revising internal policies and procedures, and implementing regulatory directives from the Consumer Financial Protection Bureau (CFPB), Office of the Comptroller of Currency (OCC), Federal Reserve Banks (FRB) and a host of state regulators.
-He also routinely provides guidance and support to financial institutions in responding to attorney general requests, mortgage and loan servicing audits conducted by investors, and outsourcing of default services to servicers and sub-servicers.
+In addition to defending class actions and other litigation matters, a significant part of Mr. Prever's practice is focused on preventing and, where necessary, resolving concerns raised by federal and state regulators.
+His experience includes successfully counseling three large financial institutions as they worked with federal regulators to lift broad ranging consent orders.
+Through his work with financial institutions across the country, he has acquired extensive knowledge of default servicing and regulatory compliance issues concerning loan servicing in all 50 states, Service Members Civil Relief Act (SCRA) protections, managing third-party vendors, creating and revising internal policies and procedures, and implementing regulatory directives from the Consumer Financial Protection Bureau (CFPB), Office of the Comptroller of Currency (OCC), Federal Reserve Banks (FRB) and a host of state regulators.
+He also routinely provides guidance and support to financial institutions in responding to attorney general requests, mortgage and loan servicing audits conducted by investors and outsourcing of default services to servicers and sub-servicers.

-Outside of the law firm, he lectures and writes on a variety of topics concerning the mortgage industry and in particular RON innovations, the CFPB's ever-changing role in the mortgage and financial services industry, as well as the Fair Credit Reporting Act (FCRA), Fair Debt Collection Practices Act (FDCPA), Real Estate Settlement Procedures Act (RESPA), Telephone Consumer Protection Act (TCPA) and Truth in Lending Act (TILA).
+Outside of his legal practice, Mr. Prever lectures and writes on a variety of topics concerning the mortgage industry and, in particular, RON innovations, the CFPB's ever-changing role in the mortgage and financial services industry, as well as the Fair Credit Reporting Act (FCRA), Fair Debt Collection Practices Act (FDCPA), Real Estate Settlement Procedures Act (RESPA), Telephone Consumer Protection Act (TCPA) and Truth in Lending Act (TILA).

 As part of an active pro bono practice, Mr. Prever successfully represented victims of political persecution who sought asylum in the United States after being forced to flee their country.
 He organized workshops enlisting dozens of lawyers to assist Holocaust survivors in obtaining restitution benefits through the German Government Ghetto Fund.
-He routinely serves as attorney and guardian ad litem for children in need.
-He is a board member of Big Brothers Big Sisters Miami and serves as the chair of the Leadership Counsel for Take Stock in Children Miami, an organization that provides deserving low-income high school students with mentors and college scholarships.
+In addition, he routinely serves as attorney and guardian ad litem for children in need.

 Representative Experience